India's startups build humanoids with local code, globally sourced hardware

 4 min read Last Updated : Dec 24 2025 | 6:04 PM IST

 “These work best in areas that are hazardous by human standards or industrial areas where human intervention is risky.
-Humanoids, quadrupeds, or drones (underwater and air) are still manufactured in China, whereas a bunch of complex programming and code can be done locally,” said Fahad Baig, business manager at XBoom, a Bengaluru-based robotics firm.
+Humanoids, quadrupeds, or drones (underwater and air) are still manufactured in China, whereas a bunch of complex programming and code can be done locally,” said Fahad Baig, business manager, XBoom, a Bengaluru-based robotics firm.

 Humanoids continue to remain a niche category of robots.

 “We are building most of the humanoid locally except for parts such as motors that have to be imported.
-The LLM on the humanoid is also run locally and based on open source code,” said Anshu Jain, technical product manager at the company.
+The LLM on the humanoid is also run locally and based on open source code,” said Anshu Jain, a technical product manager at the company.

-In comparison, the US saw around 34,000 industrial robot deployments in 2024, down 9 per cent from about 38,000 in 2023.
-In 2014, deployments stood at 26,000.
+In comparison, the US saw around 34,000 industrial robotic deployments in 2024, down 9 per cent from approximately 38,000 in 2023.
+In 2014, the deployments were recorded at 26,000.

 One subscription.
 Two world-class reads.